 If you want to look how an Untitled section looks like in the Outliner just delete some of the heading tags in the example code.

 Other Aspects of Web Semantics

 Semantic HTML tags and document outlines are only a small part of web semantics.
-The content of a web page can be made even more meaningful with the help of the WAI-ARIA accessibility protocol, and structured data such as the RDFa protocol, the schema.org microdata, or the JSON-LD markup (you can use only one of the three at the same time).
+The content of a web page can be made even more meaningful with the help of the WAI-ARIA accessibility protocol, and structured data that can be used together with the RDFa protocol, microdata, or the JSON-LD markup.